What About Fido?

 Not Many Pet-Friendly Shelters Exist, but We Don't Stop Retrievin'.

-KCWS takes pride in our ability to shelter survivor’s animals so they don’t have to choose between leaving their abuser or their pet(s).
-However, the pet services we offer are rarely offered by domestic abuse agencies.
+At KCWS, we take pride in our ability to shelter survivor’s animals - so they don’t have to choose between leaving their abuser or their pet.
+However, these pet services are rare amongst domestic abuse agencies.

-We have noticed that two major barriers exist for shelter agencies when developing space and services for pets.
+We have noticed that two major barriers exist for shelter agencies when developing space and services for pets:

 Shelters cannot build the necessary infrastructure to house pets due to a lack of funding and resources.